Two Campuses: One Spirit

 University Hall (UH)

 This building houses four levels of administrative offices, including Human Resources, Office of Multicultural Affairs and Affirmative Action Programs, Academic Affairs, the office for the Facilities Division, and the President’s office.

 This new facility, which opened in 2018, includes a lobby/reception area, conference and interview rooms, dispatch room, records retention space, and briefing roll-call/training rooms for the University Police Department.

 Warner Hall (WA)

-Here you’ll find the Office of Grant Programs, as well as the Office of the Dean of Arts & Sciences, and the psychology, social sciences, and history departments.
+Here you’ll find the Office of Grant Programs, as well as offices for the psychology, social sciences, and history departments.
 Many events and exhibitions take place on the first floor.

 White Hall (WH)

 Nursing, social work, and philosophy department offices are located here, as well as the Office of the Dean of Professional Studies.
 Satellite offices for the education department are also located here.
 The Ives Concert Hall on the first floor is often used for performances and large, all-campus lectures.
 The AccessAbility Services office and Women’s Center are located on the lower level.
 This level also contains viewing rooms and classrooms, houses Media Services, the Facilities Planning and Engineering department, the ceramics art studio, and the campus chapter of Roots & Shoots.